 The chimney must be relined with a stainless steel liner of the same diameter as the outlet of the fireplace.
-For connection at 30° or 45° angle, a special connector must be used to connect the liner to the insulated chimney.
+For connection at 30° or 45° angle (30° or 45° in Canada and 30° only in the USA), a special connector must be used to connect the liner to the insulated chimney.
 Verify availability and installation instructions for this connector with the chimney manufacturer.